SWAT 4: Multiplayer

-Plot

-SWAT 4 is set from 2008 to 2009.
-The player, a SWAT team leader of the Fairview Police Department, is trained by Lieutenant Sonny Bonds (protagonist of the Police Quest series) at the Riverside Training Facility, where they learn to use their weapons, tactics, and equipment, and meet and command the members of their team.

-Unlike SWAT 3: Close Quarters Battle, SWAT 4 does not have an overarching plot.
-Instead, gameplay takes place over a series of unconnected deployments of the player's SWAT team, as they are sent to apprehend criminals, terrorists, gangs, and cults in and around Fairview.

 The Stetchkov Syndicate

-SWAT 4: The Stetchkov Syndicate is an expansion pack for SWAT 4 released on February 28, 2006 in North America and on March 10, 2006 in Europe.
+SWAT 4: The Stetchkov Syndicate is an expansion pack for SWAT 4 released on February 28, 2006, in North America and on March 10, 2006, in Europe.
 It follows the Fairview Police Department's operations to defeat the Stetchkov crime family.

 Various improvements to the game are added in The Stetchkov Syndicate, such as the addition of VoIP to multiplayer games, seven new singleplayer missions, two new multiplayer modes, seven new weapons (including the ability to punch non-compliant individuals), 10 player co-op with up to two teams of five, stat tracking, and ladders and rankings for multiplayer were added.
 New game mechanics were also added, including the ability to hold commands until the leader gives the signal in singleplayer, the ability to divide players into red and blue elements in multiplayer, and the chance for surrendering suspects to pick up their weapons if they are not arrested in time.